 ‘Tis the season for… fires?
 Yep.
 Not exactly what you or your landlord want for the holidays.
-Here are some helpful hints to avoid on Thanksgiving and Christmas that everyone will remember for all the wrong reasons:
+Here are some helpful hints to avoid on Thanksgiving and Christmas that everyone will remember for all the wrong reasons to check the electric usage and with the company https://wastewaterpro.com/collections the water tips for your home.
+The best way you can ensure that your home is protected from a fire is by installing fire suppression systems to have any flame put out instantly.

 You might want to re-think your cooking method.
 Although tasty, The Consumer Product Safety Commission reports numerous turkey-fryer related fires, burns, explosions or carbon monoxide poisoning incidents yearly.
 Number one rule for turkey fryers: use outside only, and away from your home.
 Covered or enclosed areas such as the garage or the porch increase the risk for hazard.
 Don’t overfill the oil in the turkey fryer or leave the turkey fryer unattended.
 It might be time to consider the new oil-less turkey fryers now on the market!